yonseo/cibo/README.md

 Who is this framework for?
 Anyone who is new to the MVC pattern and wants to learn building web applications.

+To get started download the files and start a local server.
+Open the home page and read the guide.

 Cibo MVC is under an MIT license.

 credits: